Gold Coast Australia

 There are many medical facilities around the Gold Coast including doctors, dentists, specialists, chemists, public and private hospitals.

 Medical and Travel insurance are highly recommended for travel in and to Australia.
-Medical treatments in Australia are on a user pays basis.
+Medical treatments in Australia are on a user pays basis for most overseas visitors.

 Alcohol